Our film schedule for 2019 is now posted on this website.

 The Docks of New York (1928) – Josef von Sternberg classic, starring George Bancroft and Betty Compson – A blue-collar worker on New York’s depressed waterfront finds his life changed when he saves a woman attempting suicide.

-It’s the Old Army Gang (1926) – W.C.
+It’s the Old Army Game (1926) – W.C.
 Fields, Louise Brooks – Druggist Elmer Prettywillie (Fields) finds it hard to get to sleep with constant interruptions.

 Pandora’s Box (1929) – Directed by G.W.
 Pabst, starring Louise Brooks and Fritz Kortner – The rise and fall of an amoral but naive woman (Brooks) whose eroticism inspires lust and violence in the men around her.